 (A hunt at the games)

 After the executions it was time for the main event, the Gladiator fights.
 Unlike combat sports today, there were no weight classes that separated fighters, in fact it was quite the opposite.
-Gladiators were grouped by size of the fighter and the equipment he used, it was meant to create interesting stylistic match ups.
+Gladiators were grouped by size of the fighter and the equipment he used and then matched with a gladiator from a different group to create an interesting stylistic match ups.

 The Murmillo was the heavyweight of gladiators; he wore heavy armor with padding underneath to absorb the shock of blows.
 They would wear a large, decorative helmet that limited their vision but gave them excellent protection.
 They carried a large, heavy rectangular shield and wielded the Roman stabling sword the gladius.
 They were picked for their imposing physical and size, imagine Todd Duffee in armor.
 Rather than match them with gladiators of similar size, the Romans wanted to see how the raw power and size of the Murmillo would do against the speed and agility of a smaller fighter.